 If you ever had to deal with Search Engine Optimization (SEO) and already know a thing or two about the subject, you know it is a continuous process that requires a lot of attention and rarely shows results until weeks, or even months later.
-If you haven´t heard of SEO or need to quickly refresh your memory, check out our previous article: (link to article 1).
+If you haven´t heard of SEO or need to quickly refresh your memory, check out our previous article.

 However, don´t be tempted to hasten the natural process of your site gaining trust with search engines.